processone/eturnal/README.md

   relay_ipv4_addr: "203.0.113.4" # The server's public IPv4 address.
   relay_ipv6_addr: "2001:db8::4" # The server's public IPv6 address (optional).
 ```

+A more detailed, commented [example configuration][8] is shipped with the
+eturnal server.

 ## Running eturnal